poseidon-framework/poseidon-framework.github.io/janno_details.md

 The `Source_Tissue` column documents the skeletal, soft tissue or other elements from which source material for DNA library preparation have been extracted.
 If multiple libraries have been taken from different elements, these can be listed separated by `;`.
 Specific bone names should be reported with an underscore (e.g. bone_phalanx, tooth_molar).

-The `No_of_Libraries` column holds a simple integer value of the number of libraries that have been prepared for an individual.
+The `Nr_Libraries` column holds a simple integer value of the number of libraries that have been prepared for an individual.

-The `Data_Type` column specifies the general pre-sequencing preparation methods that have been applied to the library.
+The `Capture_Type` column specifies the general pre-sequencing preparation methods that have been applied to the library.
 See [Knapp/Hofreiter 2010](https://dx.doi.org/10.3390%2Fgenes1020227) for a review of the different techniques.
 This field can hold one of four different values, but also multiple of these separated by `;` if different methods have been applied for different libraries.

 - `Shotgun`: Sequencing without any enrichment (whole genome sequencing, screening etc.)
 - `1240k`: Target enrichment with hybridization capture optimised for sequences covering the 1240k SNP array